MetaSUB/bioinformatics_management/README.md

 [Data Table Generator](https://github.com/dcdanko/capalyzer), A tool to build data tables from the output of the CAP

-[Main Paper Figures](https://github.com/MetaSUB/main_paper_figures), Code used to build ifures in the MetaSUB manuscript
+[Main Paper Figures](https://github.com/MetaSUB/main_paper_figures), Code used to build figures in the MetaSUB manuscript

 ### Private